-If you did the above dist upgrade before the official release date (eg. 2013-03-13 for 12.3), you may have installed a Release Candidate (RC) or milestone version and will need to repeat the final
+If you did the above dist upgrade before the official release date (eg.2019-05-22 for Leap 15.1), you may have installed a Release Candidate (RC) or a milestone version and will need to repeat the final

 zypper dup step now to receive the final release.

-- After upgrade, reboot is recommended to start new kernel and newer versions of everything.
+- After upgrade, reboot is recommended to start the new kernel and newer versions of everything.